Table of Contents

 Žluté lázně (Yellow Spa)

 Located further along the riverbank, actually in the quarter of Podolí, sits this amusement complex.
 You can do sports, eat and have fun.
-They got a movie screening once a week.
-Currently it’s on Tuesdays.
-Check out the program (in Czech only) here: http://www.zlutelazne.cz/program
+In the summer of 2018 it seems their movie screenings are not to regular.
+Check out the program here.
+It costs just 50 CZK to see a movie.

-Let’s not forget the numerous beer gardens that spring up like mushrooms after the rain, even despite the difficult bureaucratic procedures.
 We Czechs love to spend summer days just sitting around in beer gardens with friends.
 In summer, the gardens with pleasant shade from trees are of course the most desired ones.
 If you find a good spot in a beer garden like that, hold on to it for your dear life!

-It’s hard to say which beer gardens are the best but I like the ones in Prague’s parks:
+It’s hard to say which beer gardens Prague locals consider to be the best but I like the ones in Prague’s parks:

 - Stromovka in Dejvice is another great park where you’ll find an awesome beer garden full of locals.